craftcms/cms/docs/extend/soft-deletes.md

 Modules and plugins can add soft delete support to their components by following this guide.

 ::: tip
 All element types support soft deletes out of the box.
-See the [Element Types](element-types.md#restore-action) for information on how to make them restorable.
+See [Element Types](element-types.md#restore-action) for information on how to make them restorable.
 :::

 ## Prepare the Database Table